-Now a man from the house of Levi went and took as his wife a Levite woman.
-The woman conceived and bore a son, and when she saw that he was a fine child, she hid him three months.
-When she could hide him no longer, she took for him a basket made of bulrushes and daubed it with bitumen and pitch.
-She put the child in it and placed it among the reeds by the river bank.
-And his sister stood at a distance to know what would be done to him.
-Now the daughter of Pharaoh came down to bathe at the river, while her young women walked beside the river.
-She saw the basket among the reeds and sent her servant woman, and she took it.
-When she opened it, she saw the child, and behold, the baby was crying.
-She took pity on him and said, "This is one of the Hebrews' children."
-Then his sister said to Pharaoh's daughter, "Shall I go and call you a nurse from the Hebrew women to nurse the child for you?"
-And Pharaoh's daughter said to her, "Go."
-So the girl went and called the child's mother.
-And Pharaoh's daughter said to her, "Take this child away and nurse him for me, and I will give you your wages."
-So the woman took the child and nursed him.
-When the child grew older, she brought him to Pharaoh's daughter, and he became her son.
-She named him Moses, "Because," she said, "I drew him out of the water."
+Now a man from the house of Levi went Therefore they set taskmasters over them to and took as his wife a Levite woman.
+The afflict them with heavy burdens. woman conceived and bore a son, and when she saw that he was a fine child, she hid him three months.
+When she could hide him They built for Pharaoh store cities, Pithom no longer, she took for him a basket made and Raamses.
+But the more they were of bulrushes and daubed it with bitumen oppressed, the more they multiplied and the and pitch.
+She put the child in it and placed more they spread abroad.
+And the Egyptians it among the reeds by the river bank.
+And were in dread of the people of Israel.
+So they his sister stood at a distance to know what ruthlessly made the people of Israel work as slaves and made their lives bitter with hard would be done to him.
+Now the daughter of Pharaoh came down to bathe at the river, service, in mortar and brick, and in all kinds while her young women walked beside the of work in the field.
+In all their work they river.
+She saw the basket among the reeds ruthlessly made them work as slaves. and sent her servant woman, and she took it.
+When she opened it, she saw the child, and Then the king of Egypt said to the Hebrew behold, the baby was crying.
+She took pity on midwives, one of whom was named him and said, "This is one of the Hebrews' Shiphrah and the other Puah, "When you children."
+Then his sister said to Pharaoh's serve as midwife to the Hebrew women daughter, "Shall I go and call you a nurse and see them on the birthstool, if it is from the Hebrew women to nurse the child a son, you shall kill him, but if it is a for you?"
+And Pharaoh's daughter said to daughter, she shall live."
+But the midwives her, "Go."
+So the girl went and called the feared God and did not do as the king of child's mother.
+And Pharaoh's daughter said Egypt commanded them, but let the male to her, "Take this child away and nurse him children live.
+So the king of Egypt called the for me, and I will give you your wages."
+So midwives and said to them, "Why have you the woman took the child and nursed him. done this, and let the male children live?"
+When the child grew older, she brought him The midwives said to Pharaoh, "Because the to Pharaoh's daughter, and he became her Hebrew women are not like the Egyptian son.
+She named him Moses, "Because," she women, for they are vigorous and give birth said, "I drew him out of the water."